SlowDash integrates Python scripts written by users, with features including:

 In the example above, some functions have the parallel

-qualifier: by default, if a previous function call is in execution, a
+qualifier: by default, if a previous function call is in execution, the

 next action cannot be accepted to avoid multi-threading issues in the